Why demand patterns matter

 4) Why school-run traffic increases scheduling risk

 Morning and mid-afternoon peaks squeeze travel buffers.
-If pickup or loading coincides with school-run congestion, route predictability drops and later jobs start later.
+If pickup or loading coincides with school-run congestion, route predictability drops and later jobs begin later.

 5) How commuter traffic changes route predictability

 Arterials to science parks and the city core slow during commute peaks.
-Unreliable travel times narrow crews’ ability to recover from small early delays.
+Unreliable travel times narrow crews’ ability to recover from smaller early delays.

 6) Why building booking rules reduce available slots